Crawl Space Mold Prevention VA

 - Look for sagging or missing insulation.
 Damaged insulation can be an indicator of water problems.

-- Damaged insulation cannot do its job properly and will be ineffective in preventing moisture buildup and allow mold development.
+- Damaged insulation cannot do its job properly and will be ineffective in preventing moisture buildup.
+This will leave your crawl space vulnerable to mold development.

 - It is important to properly replace any damaged insulation as soon as possible.